-Making and shipping a new plastic bottle uses energy, water, and other resources.
+Making and shipping a new plastic bottle uses energy, water, and other natural resources.
 First, plastic is made from crude oil and natural gas, then it’s used to make a bottle.
-It takes a third of a liter of water to make a bottle that holds a liter!
+Making a plastic liter bottle uses a third of a liter of water!

 Recycling helps, but not as much as reuse

 Reuse saves energy

 Recycling your single-use water bottle is better than throwing it away.
 But it's much better to get one durable water bottle and reuse it.
 Washing your reusable water bottle uses much less water and energy than making new plastic water bottles.

 Recycling takes energy and resources

 When you recycle a plastic bottle, it has to get broken down into raw material before it can be used to make something new.
 That process takes energy and water.
 Making a new bottle from that plastic also uses energy, water, and other resources.
 Finally, the recycled plastic bottle has to be shipped to the store.
 Because the bottle you recycle has to go through so many steps to make a new bottle, it only reduces climate impacts by 20-35 percent compared with brand-new plastic.

 We can't recycle our way out of the problem